-- 31.08.B.1. b.
-Faculty Request without a New Position Transfer: A transfer request is initiated by a faculty member who wishes to be relocated to another campus, but there is not an open position already approved by the Faculty Staffing Committee and the District Superintendent/President.
-Any regular faculty member may request this type of transfer. - c.
-Newly Identified District Need Transfer: The identification by the District of a new need may result in establishment of a faculty position that will be filled by transfer only, i.e., no external faculty recruitment will be sought.
-Transfer opportunities in this category are initiated by the District and then requested by a regular faculty member.
-This form of transfer is not based on a new open position and may result in more than one (1) applicant for transfer to a new location.
-If there are no qualified applicants, the District may transfer a faculty member it deems qualified to fill the position. - d.
-Necessity Transfer: This form of transfer is initiated by the District when the District has identified a need to transfer a faculty member based on unusual or extenuating circumstances for the well-being of an individual or the College. - 2.
-Calendar Deadlines: A faculty member initiating any form of transfer request must submit the request in writing to the appropriate vice presidents during the semester prior to the semester in which the faculty member wishes to relocate.
-For instructional faculty, this request must be made by October 15 th for the following spring semester transfer and February 15th for the following fall semester transfer.
-In the case of a New Position Transfer (with an open recruitment), the request must be received prior to the formal advertisement of the position. - 3.
-Transfer Application Review and Process: Faculty interested in applying for transfer will submit a written request to the appropriate vice presidents, using the Transfer Request Form.
-This request will be referred to a Transfer Task Force for review.
-Applications for transfer shall be processed as follows: - a.
-The Faculty Transfer Task Force shall consist of the appropriate campus and/or center deans, the AFA President or designee, and the Academic Senate President or designee.
-They shall review all transfer applications and produce a written recommendation for the appropriate vice presidents.
-When more than one (1) application for a position is received, the Task Force report shall address the suitability of all candidates for the transfer.
-The Task Force is required to interview the applicant and the department chair, but may choose to consult with other appropriate program supervisors, deans, or department chairs they feel would contribute to the successful completion of their review.
-All proceedings of the Task Force are to be considered confidential. - b.
-The Faculty Transfer Task Force shall submit its written opinion to the appropriate vice presidents, based on the following criteria: - 1) Experience teaching the courses or performing the allied duties envisioned for the position; - 2) Willingness to participate in department, cluster, and campus programs and activities; - 3) Satisfactory evaluations; - 4) Impact on program or department educational plan of the campus to which the faculty member is currently assigned; - 5) Other information the Task Force deems appropriate to the request.
+- 31.08.B.
+Transfer Request Deadlines: A faculty member initiating any form of transfer request must submit the request in writing to the appropriate Vice President(s) during the semester prior to the semester in which the faculty member wishes to transfer.
+This request must be made by October 15 for the following spring semester transfer and February 15 for the following fall semester.
+In the case of a New Position Transfer, the request must be received prior to the formal advertisement of the position. - C. Faculty Transfer Request Process: Faculty members interested in applying for interdepartmental or intercampus transfer will submit a written request to the appropriate Vice President(s).
+The request will be referred to a Transfer Task Force for review.
+Requests for transfer shall be processed as follows: - 1.
+The Transfer Task Force will consist of the appropriate campus or cluster supervising administrator(s), the AFA President or designee, and the Academic Senate President or designee.
+The Task Force shall review all transfer requests and produce a written recommendation for the appropriate Vice President(s).
+When more than one (1) request for a position is received, the Transfer Task Force report shall address the suitability of all candidates for the transfer.
+In the case of an intercampus transfer, the Transfer Task Force will interview the applicant and the department chair, but may choose to consult with other appropriate program supervisors, deans, or department chairs.
+In the case of an interdepartmental transfer, the Transfer Task Force will interview the department chairs of both affected departments and others as appropriate.
+All proceedings of the Transfer Task Force are confidential. - 2.
+The Transfer Task Force will submit its written opinion to the appropriate Vice President(s), based on the following criteria: - a.
+Experience teaching the courses or performing the allied duties envisioned for the position; - b.
+Willingness to participate in department, cluster, and campus programs and activities; - c.
+Satisfactory evaluations; - d.
+Impact on staffing and the program or department educational plan of the department or campus to which the faculty member is currently assigned; - e.
+Other information the Transfer Task Force deems appropriate to the request. - 3.
+All faculty transfer requests will be reviewed by the Transfer Task Force.
+The Vice President of Academic Affairs will review Task Force recommendations regarding Instructional and Library faculty members.
+The Vice President of Academic Affairs and the Vice President of Student Services will review Task Force recommendations regarding Counseling, EOPS, and Disability Resources faculty members.
+A joint recommendation will be made by the appropriate Vice President(s) to the District Superintendent/President. - 4.
+The final decision of the District Superintendent/President will be conveyed to the faculty member, the Transfer Task Force, the department chair(s), supervising administrator(s), Human Resources, and the appropriate Vice President(s).
+Every effort will be made to reach the final decision in time for the faculty member's name to appear in the class schedule for the upcoming term. - 5.
+The approved intercampus or interdepartmental transfer of a faculty member is considered permanent; however, all tenured faculty members maintain the right to request a new intercampus or interdepartmental transfer.